War Crimes Watch: Targeting schools, Russia bombs the future

 This story is part of an ongoing investigation from The Associated Press and the PBS series “Frontline” that includes the War Crimes Watch Ukraine interactive experience and an upcoming documentary.

 The Ukrainian government says Russia has shelled more than 1,000 schools, destroying 95.
-On May 8, a bomb flattened a school in Zaporizhzhia which, like School No. 21 in Chernihiv, was being used a shelter.
+On May 7, a bomb flattened a school in the eastern village of Bilohorivka, which, like School No. 21 in Chernihiv, was being used a shelter.
 As many as 60 people were feared dead.

 Intentionally attacking schools and other civilian infrastructure is a war crime.
 Experts say wide-scale wreckage can be used as evidence of Russian intent, and to refute claims that schools were simply collateral damage.

-Note: This story has been corrected to show the spelling of the Syrian teacher’s surname is Alhamdo, not Alhambdo, and a school bombing was on May 7 in Bilohorivka, not on May 8 in Zaporizhzhia.